 Storage boxes

 I can’t stress this enough.
 Have a box for different categories of things so you know where to find what you’re looking for.
-For example, as I already mentioned, we had a box with all the kitchen stuff.
-We also had a camping box, with the wild camping stuff (sleeping bags, hiking backpacks, hammocks, etc.).
-It’s so much easier find stuff this way, especially since things will move while you’re driving.
+For example, the aforementioned box with all the kitchen stuff.
+I also had a camping box, with the wild camping stuff (sleeping bags, hiking backpacks, hammocks, etc.).
+It’s so much easier find things this way, especially since things will move while you’re driving.
 Make sure the box is see-through so that you can see what’s inside!

 Black Hole box

 You know how there’s a space between the driver and passenger seat?
-Well, we affectionately called that space the Black Hole, because everything we needed went missing there.
-Chargers, cables, masks, hand sanitizers, wallets, etc., all of that got lost and was later found in the Black Hole.
-So, we got a box.
-And it was a good decision, because it’s a lot easier to look for things in a box than random nooks stuff rolled into and under seats.
+Well, I affectionately called that space the Black Hole, because everything I needed went missing there.
+Chargers, cables, hand sanitizers, wallet, etc., all of that got lost and was later found in the Black Hole.
+So, I got a box.
+And it was a good decision, because it’s a lot easier to look for things in a box than random nooks for stuff rolled into and under seats.

 Other tips

 Take as little stuff as possible.
-I personally go overboard when traveling by car, since I feel like I’ll have so much space because I don’t have to fit everything into a small carry-on.
+I personally go overboard when traveling by car, since I feel like I have so much space because I don’t have to fit everything into a carry-on bag.
 But clutter is the worst thing when you’re on a road trip.
 Take only the necessities.
 I’d even go as far as saying to pack as if you did only have a carry-on.
 The less stuff you’ll have, the happier you will be.

 Hygiene